 Which tools make the most sense for private recordings?

 AudioMultiCut and Audacity are usually the clearest starting points when you want the job centered on the recording itself rather than on a bigger online media workflow.
+AudioMultiCut is the best fit for browser-based splitting into multiple clips; Audacity is the best fit for deeper desktop editing.

 Are online suites automatically bad for sensitive work?